The Navigators (organization): Move to Glen Eyrie

 The tea room at Glen Eyrie.

 In 1953, The Navigators acquired its current headquarters location at Glen Eyrie through the Billy Graham Evangelistic Association's sale of the then-vacant property to Trotman's organization.
 The 330-acre Eagle Lake property was included in the purchase, on the condition that it be used for youth work.
 In 2014, over 4,700 campers participated in Eagle Lake Camps.

 The main administrative center for the Navigators is situated towards the northeast region of Glen Eyrie's territory.
 It serves as the main hub for coordinating their various activities and operations.

 MRFF lawsuits

 The International Office building on the grounds of Glen Eyrie.

 The Navigators organization was cited in a lawsuit against the United States Air Force Academy (USAFA) by Michael L. "Mickey" Weinstein of the Military Religious Freedom Foundation (MRFF) in 2005.
 The lawsuit alleged that Darren and Gina Lindblom, assigned to the USAFA through The Navigators, were favored by the Air Force to the exclusion of other religious groups in violation of the Establishment Clause of the United States Constitution.
 This lawsuit was dismissed.
 Additional lawsuits by the MRFF have named The Navigators in similar complaints of alleged proselytizing in the military.

-In Korea, The Navigators sued six former members of the MRFF for libel in 2011.
-The case was initially dismissed, and again dismissed on appeal.